rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 3. [Understand and improve occupancy](#3-understand-and-improve-occupancy)
 4. [Avoid basic compute mistakes](#4-avoid-basic-compute-mistakes)

+**Note:** I do not mention the important topic of avoiding thread divergence.
+This is due to my lack of experience on the subject as of today (September 2025).
+This might be added in the future as I learn more.

 Feel free to jump straight into your sections of interest.
 One of the main interest of this tutorial is to teach you *where* to look for information in `ncu`.
 Look for the *"Profiler diagnosis"* sections.

-**Note:** I do not mention the topic of avoiding thread divergence.
-This is due to my lack of experience on the subject as of today (September 2025).
-This might be added in the future as I learn more.

 ### Before we start